filswan/multi-chain-storage/README.md

 - If Dao detects that the file uploaded by the user has been chained, it will trigger a signature operation

 ### Unlock Payment
-When more than half of the dao have been signed, the unlock operation will be triggered <br>
+- When more than half of the dao have been signed, the unlock operation will be triggered
-The part that needs to be paid will be deducted from the locked token, and the remaining token will be returned to the user
+- The part that needs to be paid will be deducted from the locked token
+- The remaining token will be returned to the user

 ## Prerequisites
 - OS: Ubuntu 20.04 LTS